Mostly Resilient

 This role is mostly resilient

-Clinical Research Coordinators are labeled "Mostly Resilient" because the heart of their work — building trust with patients, guiding people through the informed consent process, and keeping participants engaged in trials — requires genuine human connection that AI simply can't replicate.
-AI is actually making the job better in many ways, taking over time-consuming tasks like scanning thousands of patient charts to find trial candidates, which frees coordinators to focus on the meaningful, people-centered work they're best at.
+Clinical Research Coordinators are labeled "Mostly Resilient" because the heart of their work involves deeply human skills that AI simply cannot replicate, like building trust with patients, guiding them through complex consent processes, and keeping them engaged in long-term trials.
+AI is taking over time-consuming tasks like scanning patient records for trial eligibility (one tool reviewed nearly 1,500 charts in a single week), but this actually frees coordinators to focus more on the meaningful, relationship-driven work that makes trials succeed.

 Read full analysis